-To prevent accidental starting of the engine when replacing parts or repairing the machine, remove the key from the ignition switch and disconnect the spark plug wires.
+To prevent accidental starting of the engine when replacing parts or repairing the machine, remove the key from the ignition switch and disconnect the negative battery cable.

 IMPORTANT: ALWAYS use genuine factory replacement parts.
 Substitute parts CAN result in product malfunction and possible injury to the operator and/or others.